sac12452/Twitter-Sentimental-Analysis/README.md

     6. Removed special charcters and stop words present in the text and performed Vectorization (feature extraction) on it.

-    7. Built Logistic Regression ML model  and find out Accuracy Score and other Key Metrics, to find out the best fit model for the task.
+    7. Built different ML models like Logistic Regression, Decision Tree and Random Forest and compared them on the basis of their Accuracy Score and other Key Metrics, to find out the best fit model for the task.

 <br>